Deltares/D-EcoImpact/docs/manual/input.md

       input_variables: [<list with_input_variable_names>]
       output_variable: <one_output_variable_name>
 ```
 The classification rule allows for the classification based on the range of one or multiple input vairables.
-The value range can be indicated in muliple ways.
+The value range can be indicated in multiple ways.
 This rule can be used for indicating suitability (0 or 1) or specify categories (1,2,3 etc).
-The rule will start with the last given criteria range row and work upwards,hence overwriting is possible.
+The rule will start with the last given criteria range row and work upwards, hence overwriting is possible.
 Currently there is no check whether possible ranges have been missed or are overlapping.

 The rule needs to be applied to an existing 2D/3D variables with or without time axis.
 A new 2D/3D variable with or without time axis is created when the rule is executed.